 Heyburn State Park (Hawley’s Landing) is an ideal location for biking or walking the Trail of the Coeur d’Alenes.
 This is the oldest state park in the Pacific Northwest, and the sites are forested and pretty.
 Paved roads, packed dirt sites with electric and water hookups, marginal Verizon.
-We love staying here for the biking.
+We love staying here for the biking trail.

 Last time we were here, we hiked through oceans of wildflowers in Pipestone Canyon (one of the most gorgeous hikes we’ve ever done).
 And we hiked a couple of beautiful trails in the pristine national forest near the national park.

 This time, we hiked the Tiffany Mountain Trail, one of the worst trails we’ve ever tackled.
-The first half-mile was an obstacle course through a burned out area, and then the trail was a steady uphill grind, starting at about 6500 feet and climbing 1500 feet in less than two miles.
+The first half-mile was an obstacle course through a burned-out area, and then the trail was a steady uphill grind, starting at about 6500 feet and climbing 1500 feet in less than two miles.
 The freezing rain finally did us in.
 The views were great, and I’m sure the hike would be much more enjoyable on a nice day.
-But there’s still that awful burned out area to navigate…
+But there’s still that awful burned-out area to navigate…

 Much more to our liking was the excellent network of trails in the Sun Mountain Lodge Trail System.
 We started at the Chickadee Trailhead and looped together various trails for a beautiful hike of several miles.